Annedj/time-machine-x/README.md

 # Time Machine for X

-A Chrome extension to view anyone's tweets history
+A Chrome extension to browse anyone timeline and see their tweets from the past.

 ## Description